OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 ## Prerequisites

-To protect your apps with OutSystems AppShield, you need to meet the following requirements.
+To protect your apps with AppShield, you need to meet the following requirements.

-* You installed the OutSystems AppShield plugin in your environment.
+* You installed the AppShield plugin in your environment.
+You can [download the plugin from this link](https://drive.google.com/drive/folders/1bkb7LIV-LVVePniK-Zvb4gkfRYC7SE8E) after you have access to it.
-* You have a license for OutSystems AppShield.
+* You have a license for AppShield.
 * You're using MABS 6.1 and later.

 Additionally:

 * You need to rebuild and redistribute the mobile apps that you want to protect.
-* Be aware that the app file size increases after hardening the security.
+* Account for the app file size increases after hardening the security, and additional time for MABS to create the build.

 ## Supported features